 Today we are answering all your questions about the health insurance you must have before entering Canada and activating your International Experience Canada work permit.
 This applies for work permits under the Working Holiday, Young Professional and International Co-Op categories.

-Whether you are participating in Stepwest’s Working Holiday Rocky Mountain Resort Job Program, Working Holiday Vancouver City Job Program, or coming to Canada on your own, getting health insurance is a very important part in the process of coming to Canada.
+Whether you are participating in Stepwest’s Working Holiday Ski Resort or Summer Program, Working Holiday Vancouver Program, or coming to Canada on your own, getting health insurance is a very important part in the process of coming to Canada.

 The Government of Canada requires that you must have health insurance for the entire duration of your IEC work permit.
 This insurance is mandatory for all IEC participants and covered you for your entire stay.
-If you’re eligible for a 12 month work permit in Canada, you must have 12 month of insurance coverage.
+If you’re eligible for a 12-month work permit in Canada, you must have 12 months of insurance coverage.

-If you are participating in Stepwest’s Working Holiday Resort or City Job, Hospitality, Student Internship, or any of our Recognized Organization programs in Canada, you MUST have insurance to be able to activate your work permit upon arrival to Canada.
+If you are participating in Stepwest’s Working Holiday Ski Resort or Working Holiday Vancouver, Hospitality, Student Internship, or any of our Recognized Organization programs in Canada, you MUST have insurance to be able to activate your work permit upon arrival to Canada.

 IMPORTANT: If you bring an insurance policy to Canada for a shorter duration than the duration of the work permit that you are eligible for, then you will get a work permit that expires at the same time as your insurance.